Transforming Akron to a viable and attractive urban destination through the arts.

 ~ Jane Jacobs, The Death and Life of Great American Cities

 Downtown Akron was once full of life and energy.
 Today, much of its street-level infrastructure is vacant.
-This project will engage audiences through the physical transformation of the city's neglected and underutilized urban spaces.
-It will facilitate opportunities for unexpected and exciting encounters with the city and its buildings.
+By engaging audiences through the physical transformation of the city's neglected and underutilized urban spaces our team will facilitate opportunities for unexpected and exciting encounters with the city and its buildings.

-To see sites under consideration for The Curated Storefront click the box below:
+To see sites considered for The Curated Storefront click the box below:

 The Law Building, 161 King James Way